moabe84/solvation_free_energy/README.md

 **Step 2: Data Preparation**

 Using the [RDKit package](https://www.rdkit.org/) and "structure_preparation_RDKit.ipynb" script, the structures are prepared for the DFT calculations.
-The structures are first converted to SMILES (smiles.smi file), the molecules with only H, C, N, and O atoms are collected and then converted to XYZ coordinates.
+The structures are first converted to SMILES (smiles.smi file), then those ones with only H, C, N, and O atoms are collected and finally converted to XYZ coordinates.

 **Step 3: Solvation Free Energy Calculations**